Analysis and Numerical Approximation of Stationary Second-Order Mean Field Game Partial Differential Inclusions: Analysis of the Continuous Problem

-\subsection{Uniqueness of weak solutions}
+\subsection{Uniqueness of Weak Solutions}

-Using Definition~\ref{Def1}, in addition to a strict monotonicity condition on $F$ and the non-negativity of $G$ in the sense of distributions in $H^{-1}(\Omega)$, we obtain uniqueness of weak solutions in the sense of Definition~\ref{weakdef}. \begin{proof}[Proof of Theorem~\ref{thm2'}] Suppose there are two solutions to \eqref{weakform}, i.e.\ there exist $(u_i,m_i)$, $i\in\{1,2\}$, that each satisfy \eqref{weakform} with
+Using Definition \ref{Def1}, in addition to a strict monotonicity condition on $F$ and the nonnegativity of $G$ in the sense of distributions in $H^{-1}(\Omega)$, we obtain uniqueness of weak solutions in the sense of Definition \ref{weakdef} through a monotonicity argument similar to~\cite{lasry2007mean}. \begin{proof}[Proof of Theorem \ref{thm2-uniqueness}] Suppose that there exist $(u_i,m_i)$, $i\in\{1,2\}$, that each satisfy \eqref{weakform} with